thefrontside/bigtest/website/docs/docs/interactors/3-custom.md

 _This was just for demonstration purposes as the [checkbox](/) interactor from bigtest is much more extensive and it's probably not great to use the classname property as a locator._

 Check out the API section to see the details of [createInteractor()](/).

-# questions (to be removed)
-"ensure weird mutable APIs like nodelist cannot be used in filters"?